Post

 int main() {

-// Call dummy functions to create padding
+// Call dummy functions to keep their padding in the binary

 dummy1(); dummy2(); dummy3(); dummy4(); dummy5();